homer6/frequent-cron/README.md

 Overview
 ------------
 frequent-cron is a linux daemon under the MIT License.
 It is designed to run crons by millisecond in linux.

-Calls to the script or commands block, meaning that if you have a 500ms frequent-cron and your script runs for 3 minutes, your script will run once every 3 minutes.
+By default, calls to the scripts or commands block, meaning that if you have a 500ms frequent-cron and your script runs for 3 minutes, your script will run once every 3 minutes.

+You can set `--synchronous=false` if you'd like frequent-cron to call your script asynchronously.
+Warning: running scripts asynchronously can cause unbounded resource growth if the script never exits or is called too frequently (eg. consuming too many database connections or too much memory).
+Synchronous (the default) is the safer path.
+So, just be aware that if you chose to run frequenty-cron asynchronously, you've been given enough rope to hang yourself.

 Dependencies